msberends/AMR/index.md

 ### Get this package

-This package is available on the official R network.
+This package is available on the official R network (CRAN).
 Install this package in R with:

 ```r
 install.packages("AMR")
 ```